enonic/old-xp-doc/doc/appendix/release-notes/index.rst

 Release Notes
 =============

-Enonic XP |version| is a minor release, with several exciting new feature and fixes - there are no breaking changes
+Enonic XP |version| is a minor release, with several exciting new features and fixes - there are no breaking changes

 Enonic Market
 -------------